SBroncek/Visa-tracker/README.md

 # Visa-tracker
-Checks how many days abroad you have left to fulfil your visa conditions
+Checks how many days abroad you have left to fulfil your visa condition

 How to use
 1. Download and open abroad_days.html using your favourite browser